KennyHT/learn-kubernetes/labs/reconciliation-loop-testing.md

     kubectl delete --all pods --namespace=docker

-Proably more information than you need, but it's great that Kubernetes makes what's happening so transaprent.
+Probably more information than you need, but it's great that Kubernetes makes what is happening so transparent.